 As an example, for the European market, Donau Soja offers deforestation- and conversion-free soy with a cut-off date of 2008, compliance with national legislation and traceability to plot with geolocation data, for 2/3 of the certified soya volumes (especially from Ukraine) to be automatically included in the traceability certificates from the 2023 harvest onwards.
+RTRS Chain of Custody certification already offers deforestation & conversion free soy with cutoff date of 2009 & 2016, as well as compliance with national legislation and respect for human rights and indigenous people.

-ProTerra, beside its full-fledged non GM standard with a cutoff date of 2008, has developed an MRV-standard among others to support the preparation towards EUDR compliance.
-Together with Norwegian and Brazilian companies, and CSOs, they have given an early example with three producers in Brazil, sourcing fully conversion-free (GMO and non GMO) soy, which was independently verified.
-RTRS already offers deforestation & conversion free soy with cutoff date of 2009 & 2016, as well as compliance with national legislation and respect for human rights and indigenous people.
+ProTerra, beside its full-fledged non GM standard with a cutoff date of 2008, has developed an MRVstandard among others to support the preparation towards EUDR compliance.
+Together with Norwegian and Brazilian companies, and by initiative of CSOs of these countries, they have given an early example with three producers in Brazil, sourcing fully conversion-free (GMO and non GMO) soy, which was independently verified.